 How to Layer Throw Pillows Like a Pro

 We all know one can not have too many pillows, right?
 While this is pretty much established, putting them together, can be a tough task!
 Gone are the days of perfectly matched patterns (hooray!), but now what?
-Don’t worry, I got you!
+If you’ve been wondering how to style throw pillows, don’t worry, I got you!
 I’m sharing my secret formula to show you how to layer throw pillows and create an overall cohesive, cozy vibe.

 cozy bedroom with pretty throw pillows